gbgbgb8/timetempaqi/notes.md

 Notes

-Certainly!
-Below is a detailed write-up of your web application's current functionality and a plan for future enhancements:

 ### Current Functionality:
 1. **Time, Temperature, and AQI Display:**
    - The application currently displays the time, temperature, and Air Quality Index (AQI).